How Do Taxes Work With Cryptocurrency? – Paying Taxes on Cryptocurrency in the United States

 TIP: The long-term capital gains rate is lower than the short-term rate.
 Between that and the accounting nightmare, one can see why holding crypto long can be a real benefit concerning taxes.
 In the U.S. it is hard to trade effectively enough to offset all the negative effects.

 NOTE: To qualify for like-kind property exchange, you have to file your taxes and file the 8824 form that claims like-kind property exchange.
 So not only is no one sure if this is an option, but further, it being an option requires filling out a form, claiming all your crypto assets, and filing your taxes.
 We say this a few times on the page, but let us stress it here: see an accountant before the end of the fiscal year if you made profits in crypto.
 Don’t try to be a hero and figure this all out yourself unless you know what you are doing.

 TIP: You should assume the IRS knows your trading history.
-They want their taxes on your Bitcoin Cash, Bitcoin, and other cryptocurrency profits (if you made money from a fork, that is if you got forked coins and sold them; make sure to pay your taxes (see rules for forked coins and airdrops).
-Don’t think you can get away with tax fraud.
+They want their taxes on your Bitcoin Cash, Bitcoin, and other cryptocurrency profits.
+If you made money from a fork, that is if you got forked coins and sold them; make sure to pay your taxes (see rules for forked coins and airdrops).
+Don’t assume that you can get away with tax fraud.
 That is a dark road to head down; you could end up being the person who is made an example of.
 Entities like Coinbase are fighting to protect your transaction history, but be aware that there is little chance that the IRS is going to let the gains this year go by without collecting their due.
 Don’t risk federal prison; pay your taxes.
 See the ruling of the United States v.
 Coinbase (it was at best a partial victory).